Cal Answers

 Is the data in PI Portfolio accurate?

-Yes, the data in PI Portfolio comes from the EDW (Enterprise Data Warehouse), just like the data for BAIRS.
+Yes, the data in PI Portfolio comes from the EDW (Enterprise Data Warehouse).
 The EDW is updated nightly with data from BFS.
 If you see an error, it needs to be fixed in BFS to reflect correctly in PI Portfolio.